-Karl Lagerfeld is one of the fashion industry’s most decorated designers.
-He currently helms Chanel’s ready-to-wear and couture lines, designs for his own label, and collaborates with Silvia Fendi to create Fendi’s ready-to-wear collections.
-Celebrated for his renaissance-like intelligence, Lagerfeld’s aesthetic is imbued with cultural and historical reference points.
-The designer is also an impressive linguist, versed in German, English, French and Spanish.
+Karl Lagerfeld was one of the fashion industry’s most decorated designers, having helmed Chanel since 1983.
+He designed Chanel's ready-to-wear and couture lines, his own label, and collaborated with Silvia Fendi to create Fendi’s ready-to-wear collections.
+Celebrated for his renaissance-like intelligence, Lagerfeld’s aesthetic was imbued with cultural and historical reference points.
+The designer was also an impressive linguist, versed in German, English, French and Spanish.

 The son of a wealthy Hamburg businessman, Lagerfeld was born in Germany.
 Initially educated at St Anne’s school, following his family’s emigration to France Lagerfeld completed his education at Lycée Montaigne, where he focused on drawing and history.